romansky/romansky.github.com/_posts/2012-02-07-bootstrapping-a-new-project.md

 The "Waterfall" approach is notorious in the software community, some highlights of why this is the case:

  * It assumes that the initial requirements will not change
- * There is only one version delivered to the stake holders, at the end of the process
+ * There is only one version delivered to the stakeholders, at the end of the process
  * All the planning and "thinking" happen only in the beginning of the project

 #### Agile